 Graphic: NVIDIA 210 Output: MKV, AVI, MP4 (1024×768)

-Presently, Leawo software programs including video converter, Blu-ray Ripper, DVD Ripper, YouTube Downloader, Video Accelerator, etc. supports NVIDIA CUDA accelerating.
+Presently, Leawo software programs including video converter, Blu-ray Ripper, DVD Ripper, YouTube Downloader, Video Accelerator, etc. support NVIDIA CUDA accelerating.
 Converting software solutions that don’t support NVIDIA CUDA accelerating are DVD Copy, DVD Creator, Blu-ray Copy, Blu-ray Creator and Blu-ray to MKV Converter.

 Conversion profiles that leverage CUDA technology are clearly labeled; users can optionally enable GPU encoding/decoding acceleration once CUDA-enable graphics card has been detected.